New – Apache Spark on Amazon EMR

 Introducing Spark on Amazon EMR

 Today, we are introducing support for Apache Spark in Amazon EMR.
-You can quickly and easily create scalable, managed Spark clusters on a variety of Amazon Elastic Compute Cloud (Amazon EC2) instance types from the Amazon EMR console, AWS Command Line Interface (CLI) or directly using the Amazon EMR API.
+You can quickly and easily create scalable, managed Spark clusters on a variety of Amazon Elastic Compute Cloud (Amazon EC2) instance types from the Amazon EMR console, AWS Command Line Interface (AWS CLI) or directly using the Amazon EMR API.
 As an engine running in the Amazon EMR container, Spark can take advantage of Amazon EMR FS (EMRFS) to directly access data in Amazon Simple Storage Service (Amazon S3), push logs to Amazon S3, utilize EC2 Spot capacity for lower costs, and can leverage Amazon EMR’s integration with AWS security features such as IAM roles, EC2 security groups, and S3 encryption at rest (server-side and client-side).
 Even better, there is no additional charge to run Spark in Amazon EMR.